Philip Quast

-Philip Mark Quast AM (born 30 July 1957) is an Australian actor and singer.
+Philip Mark Quast AM (born 30 July 1957) is an Australian actor and bass-baritone singer.
 He has won the Laurence Olivier Award for Best Actor in a Musical three times, making him the first actor to have three wins in that category.

 He is perhaps best known for his role as Inspector Javert in the stage musical Les Misérables and in the Les Misérables: The Dream Cast in Concert.

-He is also well-known for numerous other theatre roles, notable ones being George Banks in Mary Poppins, Judge Turpin, Georges Seurat/George, and The Wolf/Cinderella's Prince in Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street, Sunday in the Park with George, and Into the Woods, Georges in La Cage aux Folles, and Emile de Becque in Rodgers and Hammerstein's South Pacific.
+He is also well-known for numerous other theatre roles, notable ones being Georges Seurat/George in Sunday in the Park with George (which won him a Laurence Olivier Award), Archibald Craven and Dr. Neville Craven in The Secret Garden, Judge Turpin in Sweeney Todd: The Demon Barber of Fleet Street, George Banks in Mary Poppins, Georges in La Cage aux Folles, Juan Peron in Evita, Fred Anderson in A Christmas Carol, and The Wolf and Cinderella's Prince in Into the Woods.

 He is also known for appearances in film and for his roles in television shows such as Ultraviolet, Brides of Christ, and Play School.

 Early life and education

 Quast, one of three children, was born in 1957 in Tamworth, New South Wales.
-His family lived and worked on a mixed but predominantly turkey farm.
+His family lived and worked on a mixed, but predominantly turkey, farm.
 He graduated from the National Institute of Dramatic Art in 1979.